 In addition to the questions that you've prepared to ask your health care provider, don't hesitate to ask questions during your appointment.

 What to expect from your doctor

 The neurologist is likely to ask about your child's symptoms and history of viral illnesses.
-The doctor will also conduct a medical exam and schedule tests to gather information about your child's condition and to rule out other diseases, such as meningitis or encephalitis.
+The neurologist also may conduct a medical exam and schedule tests to gather information about your child's condition and to rule out other diseases, such as meningitis or encephalitis.